AKSHAYBURUNGAL/react-todo-app/README.md

 This starts the React development server at http://localhost:3000.

-Here's a complete README.md file with detailed step-by-step instructions for your project:

 Full-Stack To-Do List Application

 Overview

 This project is a full-stack To-Do List application developed with the following stack:

 Frontend: React.js